kubernetes/enhancements/keps/sig-auth/3299-kms-v2-improvements/README.md

 - If the `EncryptionConfiguration` file configured in the control plane node is not valid:
   - API server when restarted will fail at startup as it's unable to load the EncryptionConfig.
 This behavior is consistent with the KMS v1 API.
 The encryption configuration needs to be fixed to allow the API server to start properly.
 - If the KMS plugin is unavailable:
   - API server when restarted will fail health check as it's unable to connect to the KMS plugin.
-The `/livez` and `/readyz` endpoints will show a `failed` health check for the kms provider.
+The `/healthz` and `/readyz` (but not the `/livez` which ignores kms) endpoints will show a `failed` health check for the kms provider.
 This behavior is consistent with the KMS v1 API.
 Refer to [docs](https://kubernetes.io/docs/reference/using-api/health-checks/) for the health API endpoints and how to exclude individual endpoints from causing the API server to fail health check.
   - To resolve the issue, the kms plugin must be fixed to be available.
 The logs in the kms-plugin should be indicative of the issue.

 ## Implementation History